Miooowo/dst-mod-rot-machine/README.md

 Foods in the Rot Machine will spoil soon, which supply plenty of spoiled food to fertilize and rotten eggs to make gun powder.

 ## Changelog
+**List of tweaks I made for version 1.3**

+- Chinese localization added
+- Optimized the recipe code and the items that can be put into the Rot Machine.

 **List of tweaks I made for version 1.1**